tdnichols/tdnichols.github.io/README.md

 #### CCR Connections HTML Prototype

 (Note: All of the links are not active.
 This prototype serves only to share the general code developed for the template.
+The homepage along with the first two feature articles are currently active.
 A link to the production site is provided for a more thorough review.)

 http://tdnichols.github.io/ccrconnections/